TOAST-DOCS/Compute-Instance/en/console-guide.md

 While it is possible to create an image from an instance that has no available free space in its default disk, those images are unusable by other instances because they cannot be properly initialized.
 Before creating an image, ensure that your instance has at least 100KB of free space.

 Created images are registered as private images in **Compute > Image**.
-You can use the registered image to create an instance with a disk identical to that of the original instance.
+You can use the registered image to create an instance with a block storage identical to that of the original instance.

 ### Associate/Disassociate Floating IP